 Katelin earned her Master’s degree in Bioethics and Medical Humanities from the Morsani College of Medicine at the University of South Florida.
 Her research focused on the role of communication, knowledge production, and value placement in physician-patient relationships within oncology settings.
-She is a member of the executive committee for the National High School Ethics Bowl and manages its daily operations.
 In 2014, Katelin was selected as a participant to represent the Parr Center for Young Turkey Young America: A Relationship for a New Age, sponsored by the U.S. State Department and U.S. Embassy in Ankara.
 In Turkey, Katelin worked with members from Etik Dernegi in Sivas (Ethics Association) to develop teaching materials on community ethics and moral development for primary school children.
 Katelin is an ex officio member of the UNC Hospital Ethics Committee.

 207D Caldwell Hall

 Katie studied Media & Culture at The New School in New York, NY.
 She began her career producing video and social content for MTV News, including the 2007 Presidential Dialogue special with Barack Obama, for which she received an Associate Producer credit.
 Katie is passionate about producing programming that highlights the unique expertise and perspectives found on our campus.